floriankraemer/floriankraemer.github.io/_posts/How-we-educate-developers-is-flawed.markdown

 It should be in the very interest of every entity, that has the goal to earn money with products involving software, to deliver quickly and to deliver high quality.
 Therefore any business should be interested in proper development processes, use of principles, design patterns and testing procedures.

-## The Risk of AI for low-skilled Coders
+## The Risk of AI for Low-Skilled Coders

 AI becomes increasingly good at writing code when instructed correctly.
 My personal experience so far is actually that AI can write code a lot better structured than many developers I've seen when it comes to the SOLID principles and clean code.
 You can even make it to practice TDD, which at least I haven't seen in many companies so far.
 I actually use it sometimes to review my own work, and it often finds things I can improve a little.